 Learning A Different Language

-I feel such a strong urge to share something that is off of my typical posts.
-It’s not about DS or a military golf tournament fundraiser, but about LOVE LANGUAGES!
+This is an article that is different from my typical posts.
+It’s not about DS, open heart surgery, or a military golf tournament fundraiser, but about LOVE LANGUAGES!

-According to Gary Demonte Chapman, the author of The Five Love Languages series, there are five different love languages.
+According to Gary Demonte Chapman, the author of series, there are five different love languages.

 Gift Giving, Quality Time, Physical Touch, Acts of Service (Devotion), and Words of Affirmation.

 Think about all of the millions of people in this world, yet there are only five love languages!
-This means many of us share the same language of ❤️.
+This means many of us share the same language of love.

 However, if you are with someone that doesn’t share the same love language, it can make for a difficult journey!
 One has to be willing to see the other person showing love in their own language.